-Tennessee Vols: Eight Reasons To Believe They Will Beat the Florida Gators
+Eight Reasons To Believe The Tennessee Vols Will Beat The Florida Gators

 Regardless of what you've been told or may have come to believe, this is most certainly one of the SEC's top rivalries.